DarknessRisesFromBelow/babysittingIL/README.md

   ### how it started vs how it is rn
   ### the mission
   ### current status, and how we continue from here
-  ### insanity log [ staring from a few months after I started working on this project ]
+  ### insanity log [ starting from a few months after I started working on this project ]